3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 $ git add -A
 ```

-    - `git add A` will add every file that has been changed.
+    - `git add -A` will add every file that has been changed.
     - You can specify a single file by typing `git add mars.txt`, instead of using `-A`.

-    A small cross should show next to your prompt!
+    - A small cross should show next to your prompt!

-    This snapshot is now stored in a temporary staging area which Git calls the "index".
+    - This snapshot is now stored in a temporary staging area which Git calls the "index".

 #### Commit